jodersky/sbt-gpg/README.md

 ## Highlights

-- Uses the system command `gpg` to do all operations. *This enables advanced features such as use of smartcards or cutting-edge ciphers.*
+- Uses the system command `gpg` to do all operations. *This enables advanced features such as use of smartcards, key splitting, or cutting-edge ciphers.*

-- Hooks into the `publish` and `publishLocal` tasks. *All artrifacts will be signed; there is no need to run a separate `publishSigned` task.*
+- Hooks into the `publish` and `publishLocal` tasks. *All artifacts will be signed; there is no need to run a separate `publishSigned` task.*